Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **2. Copy the Private Key to Client:**

 * Once the keys are generated, you'll need to use cat command to copy the public key (id_rsa.pub) and paste it into the authorized_keys file of the .ssh directory.
-* Using cat command copy the id_rsa private key and exit.
+* Using cat command copy the id_rsa private key and save it in text file and exit.
 * In linux client, change the directory to .ssh/ .Create a new file using vi filename.pem and paste private key into the file.

 ![copy keys](n7.JPG)